Computer Hope

 2

-To set values from a MS-DOS Prompt you can use the Mode Command; we have listed a few examples to give you a general idea how to use this command.
+To set values from an MS-DOS prompt, use the mode command.
+We listed a few examples to give you a general idea how to use this command.